hchiam/please/README.md

 * ~~Try to import existing python libraries like numpy.~~

-* Try variables.
-Maybe something like 'variable apple' and 'variable apple equals one'.
-Also: enable remap 'numpy' to 'numb pie'.
+* ~~Try variables.
+Maybe something like 'variable apple' and 'variable apple equals one'.~~

+* Try enable remap 'numpy' to 'numb pie'.

+* Make sure assign and print keywords are isolated from each other.

 * Try "Please import spell with the first letters of hippo igloo **ok/okay**" with ok/okay as an 'escape' signal to stop spelling.